1. What is avian influenza?

 11. What would happen if there is a suspected case of avian influenza in a poultry flock in Ireland?

-The Department of Agriculture Food and the Marine (DAFM) has a detailed contingency plan in place which sets out the actions to be taken in the event of avian influenza being suspected or indeed confirmed in an Irish poultry flock.
+The Department of Agriculture Food and the Marine has a detailed contingency plan in place which sets out the actions to be taken in the event of avian influenza being suspected or indeed confirmed in an Irish poultry flock.
 The plan includes as wide range of specific measures to mitigate the risk of the disease spreading to other flocks and to protect the health of personnel working with the affected flock(s).
 This plan would be implemented in full in the event of avian influenza being suspected and/or confirmed in Ireland.

 You can find more information on this on DAFM’s website

 12. How can avian influenza be controlled in the poultry population?

 Movement of live birds and their products is stopped from infected areas.
-All domestic poultry in the infected areas are slaughtered and their carcasses destroyed.
+All domestic poultry in the infected areas are killed and their carcasses destroyed.

 13. What should I do if I come across a dead bird?

 Birds die from many different causes and it is highly unlikely that the dead bird died as a result of avian influenza.
-However, members of the public are asked to report incidents where multiple wild birds (e.g. 3 or more of same species and 5 or more of multiple species) of species, other than common garden birds or pigeons, are found dead in the same location and at the same time, to the DAFM Avian Influenza helpline (Tel: 0761064403) or to the local Regional Veterinary Office (contact details are available on DAFM's website)
+However, members of the public are asked to report wild birds that have been found dead, particularly birds that are included on the high risk list to the DAFM Avian Influenza hotline (Tel: 0761064403) or to the local Regional Veterinary Office (contact details are available on DAFM's website)

 14. Who is responsible for controlling avian influenza in Ireland?

 The Department of Agriculture, Food and the Marine is responsible for controlling avian influenza in birds and mammals other than humans.
 Further information is available on the DAFM website

 The Health Protection Surveillance Centre has published a guidance document for the health system on its website for use in the event of an avian influenza outbreak in animals in Ireland.
 Guidance on the investigation and management of suspected human cases of avian influenza is also available.